News and Insights

 Given this outlook, what’s next?
 We recommend these key action steps:

 - Focus development efforts on high value products backed by evidence

-- Innovate new products for use in less intensive sites across the care continuum
+- Innovate new products and services for use across the care continuum

 - Redesign commercial models to reach new customers

 - Align R&D, Medical Affairs, and Commercial functions

 - Recruit, train talent to engage executive decision makers

 - Elevate business acumen, diagnostic and influence skills

 - Create collaboration opportunities with payers and providers

 At Numerof & Associates, we help medical device manufacturers achieve these key action steps for success in today’s evolving healthcare landscape.
 From competitive strategy and ensuring evidence to demonstrate value to commercial model innovation and implementation, we have solutions.
 Read more about our perspectives and solutions for the medical device industry and see our case studies.